barabule/StressStrain/README.md

 The controls are grouped into several categories:
 ## Bottom
 On the bottom is a slider with 2 values: toein and cut off.
-Toein is meant to eliminate the soft portion at the start of the stress strain curve where the slope is too small due to insufficient clamping etc at the start of the measurement.
+*Toein is meant to eliminate the soft portion at the start of the stress strain curve where the slope is too small due to insufficient clamping etc at the start of the measurement.
-Cutoff cut off the last portion of the true stress curve to not  use it for fitting the hardening portion.
+*Cutoff cut off the last portion of the true stress curve to not  use it for fitting the hardening portion.
+In general a hardening curve for metals should not have non-monotonic rising portions, with this option you can eliminate segments from the hardening portion that would make a worse fit to the data.

 Both values can be reset non-destructively.
 ## Overview
 Change the material name and check if your data is true stress (checked) or